-The redeemed cost of the bond issued in April 2018 at 31 December 2018 was 393 million euros.
+The amortised cost of the bond issued in April 2018, at 31 December 2019, amounts to 392 million euros (393 million euros at 31 December 2018).

-Certain Group companies, which together represent a significant portion of total consolidated assets, revenue and EBITDA, act as joint guarantors of the bonds.
+Certain Group companies, which together represent a significant portion of Total Consolidated Assets and Consolidated EBITDA, act as joint and several guarantors of the bonds.
 The detail of these companies is provided in Appendix III.